-The word-for-word interlinear translation and the New World Translation are arranged parallel on the page, so that comparisons can be made between the two readings and the accuracy of any modern translation can be determined.(6)It is the purpose of this short treatise to test this and other claims about out the New World Translation in obedience to 1 Thess 5:21, remembering all the while that a false prophet is known by his fruit (Mt.
+The word-for-word Greek interlinear translation and the New World Translation are arranged parallel on the page, so that comparisons can be made between the two readings and the accuracy of any modern translation can be determined.(6)It is the purpose of this short treatise to test this and other claims about out the New World Translation in obedience to 1 Thess 5:21, remembering all the while that a false prophet is known by his fruit (Mt.
 7:15) and will deceive many (Mt.
 24:11).
-Furthermore, since the total number of New World Translation in print, as of 1984, was an incredible 39,500,000(7), the following examination is critically important for the sake of all those who are reading that translation.
+Furthermore, since the total number of New World Translation Bibles in print, as of 1984, was an incredible 39,500,000(7), the following examination is critically important for the sake of all those who are reading the Jehovah's Witnesses Bible.

 While they were stoning him, Stephen prayed, "Lord Jesus, receive my spirit."
 Then he fell on his knees and cried out, "Lord, do not hold this sin against them."
-When he had said this, he fell asleep (Acts 7:59,60).According to Acts 6:3, Stephen was full of the Spirit and wisdom and he prayed to Jesus.
+When he had said this, he fell asleep (Acts 7:59,60).According to Acts 6:3, Stephen was full of the Spirit and wisdom and he prayed TO Jesus.

 Because by means of him all [other] things were created in the heavens and upon the earth, the things visible and the things invisible, no matter whether they are thrones or lordships or governments or authorities.
 All [other] things have been created through him and for him.
-Also, he is before all [other] things and by means of him all [other] things were made to exist.The reader should be aware that neither of the reasons cited why the NWT translating committee used brackets are applicable in Col. 1:16,17!
+Also, he is before all [other] things and by means of him all [other] things were made to exist.The reader should be aware that neither of the reasons cited why the New World Translation translating committee used brackets are applicable in Col. 1:16,17!
 Those two reasons, as previously stated are: (1) to make some application that is shown by the Greek word or (2) to show something that is understood along with the Greek word because of its grammatical form.

-The truth is by inserting the word other in that passage, the NWT has distorted its meaning.
+The truth is by inserting the word other in that passage, the New World Translation has distorted its meaning.
 Since they teach that Jesus is a created being and Col. 1:16 opposes this by stating that Jesus created all things, then basic logic would declare that Jesus can't be part of his own creation.
 By inserting the non-inspired word other, which does not appear in the Greek in verses 16 and 17, the meaning is changed, allowing for their erroneous interpretation.
 Again, the reader should note: The word other does not appear in the Greek text in those two verses!
 If the Holy Spirit had wanted the inspired writer of that Scripture to use the word other, he easily could have done so as in Gal 1:8,9,19; 2:13; 4:22; 5:17; etc. To insert this word other in Col. 1:16,17 doesn't clarify Scripture, but instead changes the meaning to a distortion that God never intended.In Eph.
 3:9 the New World Translation says "...God, who created all things".
 Should it likewise read "...God, who created all [other] things"?
 NO, of course not.
 Had the Holy Spirit wanted it written that way it would have been, but it wasn't.
 The word "other" should not be in that phrase.
 That is just like the word "other" should not be in Col. 1:16 either.

-.. the name the over every name.Why did the Watchtower Society unjustly insert the word other in that verse?
+... the name the over every name.Why did the Watchtower Society unjustly insert the word other in that verse?
 For anyone who knows the doctrines of the Jehovah's Witnesses, the answer is obvious.
 In their minds, apart from Scripture to back it up, they think Jesus is Michael the archangel and not deity.
 Hence, a created being could never have a name above the eternal God, especially when Psa.
-83:18 and 148:13 declare:That people may know that you, whose name is Jehovah, You alone are the Most High over all the earth (NWT).Consequently, the word other is inserted in Phil.
-2:9, which distorts the meaning of that verse, taking glory away from the Lord Jesus, as was done in Col. 1:16,17.
+83:18 and 148:13 declare in the New World Translation:

-Is The NWT Pure and Consistent as Claimed?In presenting this translation of the Christian Greek Scriptures our confidence has been in the help of the great Author of The Book.
+In presenting this translation of the Christian Greek Scriptures our confidence has been in the help of the great Author of The Book.
 Our primary desire has been to seek, not the approval of men, but that of God, by rendering the truth of his inspired Word as purely and as consistently as our consecrated powers make possible.(9)